1. Am I eligible for the PAIE program?

-12. If I have a Master's/PhD degree from Canada, and a Bachelor's from outside of Canada, am I eligible for the program?
+13. If I have a Master's/Ph.D. degree from Canada, and a Bachelor's degree from outside of Canada, am I still eligible for the program?

-If you have completed Canadian post-secondary education you are not eligible to participate.
-However, if you are currently enrolled but not finished your degree or diploma then you are still eligible.
-Professional development courses or certificates will be considered on a case by case basis.
-If you are not sure if you’re eligible based on your education status please contact us.
+Professional development courses or certificates will be considered on a case-by-case basis.
+If you are not sure if you’re eligible based on your education status, please contact us: firstname.lastname@example.org

-13. If I live outside of the Greater Toronto Area (GTA) can I still participate in the PAIE Program?
+14. If I currently live outside of Ontario (outside of Canada) can I still participate in the PAIE Program?

-14. Can I participate in PAIE if I'm in another employment program?
+15. Can I apply to PAIE if I'm currently in another employment program?